pnxtech/hydra-synchron-svcs/README.md

 ## Executable Task

 ## Additional requirements
-* Task messages must be send via Hydra Queuing.
+* Task messages must be sent to the Synchron service via Hydra Queuing.
 HTTP or Hydra Send Messaging is not currently supported.
+  * This does not apply to the execution of tasks which do support both queuing and sending.
 * All task message must be in UMF format.